 - Your children: they will be subject to the 10-year distribution rule and assessing your options (or, at the very least, getting a realistic picture of what inheritance as-is looks like) is probably a wise choice.

 - A retirement trust: retirement trusts are typically established to serve as “see-through” trusts, which are designed to stretch the distributions for all beneficiaries to the age of the oldest inheritor.
 They rely on the old required distribution rules; therefore, some of the languages within them doesn’t make sense under the new SECURE Act.
 If you have a retirement trust as a beneficiary of your IRA, you should talk with us and with your estate planning attorney to see if an update is necessary.

 This is upending what I thought I had sorted out.
 What are some of my options?

 As with all financial planning issues, your decision shouldn’t be made in a silo.
 It will have a ripple effect on the rest of your plan.
-For a holistic look at the legacy you’re leaving, we should get together to talk through your options.
-Here are a few ideas we might discuss:
+For a holistic look at the legacy you’re leaving, it can be helpful to schedule a meeting with your CFP® professional, attorney and tax advisor to talk through your options and how they impact each area of your plan.
+Here are a few ideas for discussion: